 Once fully admitted, you may transfer up to 16 credits into the program.
-A course is accepted in transfer only if no degree was granted and a letter grade of B or better was earned in the course.
+A course is accepted in transfer from an accredited institution only if no degree was granted and a letter grade of B or better was earned in the course.
 Courses are accepted in transfer upon the approval of the Graduate Programs Director in consultation with discipline coordinators.